junxit/us-congress-bills-115/metadata.md

 - 2017-07-24 — Introduced in House
 - 2017-07-24 — Introduced in House
 - 2017-07-24 — Referred to the House Committee on Oversight and Government Reform.
+- 2017-09-13 — Committee Consideration and Mark-up Session Held.
+- 2017-09-13 — Ordered to be Reported by Unanimous Consent.
+- 2017-11-15 — Considered under suspension of the rules. (consideration: CR H9291-9292)
+- 2017-11-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3369.
+- 2017-11-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-15 — Mr. Farenthold moved to suspend the rules and pass the bill.
+- 2017-11-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9291)
+- 2017-11-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9291)